oscaromeu/home-ops/README.md

 The bootstrap command commits the manifests for the Flux components in `Tools/` dir and creates a deploy key with read-only access on GitHub, so it can pull changes inside the cluster.

 Flux components can be customized before or after running bootstrap in order to do edit`flux-system/gotk-patches.yaml` an example can be found in this repo under `Tools/flux-system`.
-For more information about the bootstrap command see [[1]](#1).
+For more information about the bootstrap command [see](https://fluxcd.io/docs/cmd/flux_bootstrap_github/#synopsis).

 ## Secrets